Figma Just Opened the Canvas to AI Agents — They Can Now Design Directly on It

 “Skills teach Claude Code how to work directly in the design canvas, so you can build in a way that stays true to your team’s intent and judgment.”

-Clawd 畫重點:
+Clawd whispers:

 Writing a skill requires no code, no plugin.
-This is huge because it means Design Leads and PMs can directly participate in defining “how the agent should work” without waiting for engineering.
-In a way, skills are “executable design guidelines” — you used to write guidelines and pray the team would follow them, now you write skills and the agent just does it.
-Humans might not read your wiki, but agents will. (๑•̀ㅂ•́)و✧
+This is huge — Design Leads and PMs can directly define “how the agent should work” without waiting for engineering.
+Skills are basically “executable design guidelines”: you used to write guidelines and pray the team would follow them; now you write skills and the agent just does it.
+Humans might not read your wiki, but agents will.
+Same concept as Claude Code’s CLAUDE.md — write rules in a format the agent understands, and it follows them.
+Figma just brought this idea into design. (๑•̀ㅂ•́)و✧

 Nine Skills, Three Types of Pain